XiaoruiZhu/blog/_posts/articles/2023-06-12-Summary-Measures-in-Business-Analytics.md

 The central location reveals the middle or center of the data.
 It is a numerical value that attempts to describe the center of variable's distribution.

-There a re few measures: - mean: arithmetic mean is the primary one. - median: middle value of the sorted data.
-There is equal number of data points that lie above and below it.\
+There a re few measures:

+- mean: arithmetic mean is the primary one.

+- median: middle value of the sorted data.
+There is equal number of data points that lie above and below it.

 - mode: the most frequently occurred observation.
-It is useful for a categorical variable. - percentile: A measure of relative position.
+It is useful for a categorical variable.

+- percentile: A measure of relative position.
 For example, the $p$-th percentile divides a variable into two parts.
 Approximately $p$ percent of the observations are less than the $p$th percentile.
 Approximately (100 − $p$) percent of the observations are greater than the $p$th percentile

 > Try to ask [ChatGPT](https://chat.openai.com/): "What is the measure of location in statistics?"